-1. Gig Harbor Sports Complex Phase 1B Design, Permitting, and Construction.
-The City has been proceeding with developing a Sports Complex in Gig Harbor North since the City acquired park land in this area in 2011 in accordance with the 6-year CIP.
-The City then developed a series of master plans for the Sports Complex and the scope of the complex increased until 2018 when the project developed into the phased development of what we have today.
+- Gig Harbor Sports Complex Phase 1B Design, Permitting, and Construction.
+The City has been proceeding with developing a sports complex in Gig Harbor North since the City acquired park land in this area in 2011 in accordance with the 6-year CIP.
+The City then developed a series of master plans for the sports complex and the scope of the complex increased until 2018 when the project developed into the phased development of what we have today.
 The current project phase consists of two sub-phases that are interrelated but not equivalent.
-The YMCA will proceed with the Phase 1A project, which consists of two artificial turf fields with associated lighting and parking and is funded in part with the City's previously awarded legislative grant and a Recreation and Conservation Office (RCO) grant.
+The YMCA will proceed with the Phase 1A project, which consists of two artificial turf fields with associated lighting and parking and is funded in part with the City's previously awarded legislative grant and an RCO grant.
 Phase 1B is the City's portion of the complex and includes pickleball, bocce ball, multiple playgrounds, multiple pavilions, and a natural turf open space.
-Phase 1B requested funding from two RCO grants in 2020 and will proceed to YMCAs Phase 1A.
+Phase 1B requested funding from two RCO grants in 2020 and will proceed to YMCA's Phase 1A.
 The design and permitting effort for the project was initiated in 2022 with construction beginning either at the end of 2022 or early in 2023.